 From the 1 April 2018, the Minimum Energy Efficient Standards (MEES) came into effect for rented commercial buildings.
 These changes made it unlawful to rent or lease a commercial property with an Energy Performance Certificate (EPC) rating below an E. This will expand to include existing tenants and leases from 1 April 2023.

-Minimum Energy Efficiency Standards and changes to EPCs
+Minimum Energy Efficiency Standards (MEES) and changes to EPCs

 The Minimum Energy Efficient Standards (MEES) affects landlords of privately rented properties.
 Under MEES these properties must have at least an Energy Performance Certificate (EPC) rating of E before granting a new tenancy to new or existing tenants.